 3. Calculate Wilson's B and A matrices.
-Wilson's A matrix is the generalized inverse of the B matrix where in principle U is any nonsingular 3N by 3N matrix (with N being the number of nuclei), but we take U as a diagonal matrix with the reciprocals of the atomic masses as the diagonal elements.
-Note that B and A depend on the coordinates, and for the first iteration they are evaluated at the turning point.
+Wilson's A matrix is the generalized inverse of the B matrix

+$$A = UB^{T}(BUB^{T})^{-1}$$ (3) where in principle U is any nonsingular 3N by 3N matrix (with N being the number of nuclei), but we take U as a diagonal matrix with the reciprocals of the atomic masses as the diagonal elements.
+Note that B and A depend on the coordinates, and provides the Cartesian coordinates of x_1 .
+This equation is solved iteratively where the A matrix is updated at each iteration until the geometry x_1 converges.